 Cunca Wulang Waterfall is a half-day trip where you’ll be able to jump off canyons and swim in refreshingly cold waters.
 Either drive yourself on scooters or organise a car to drive the hour and a half up the steep Flores highway outside of Labuan Bajo.
 Then trek through the jungles and across suspension bridges for about 20 minutes before reaching the falls.

 These gigantic, prehistoric lizards are the closest descendants to dinosaurs to the human imagination.
 They grow up to three meters in length and weigh up to 100kgs.
-They’ve been known to attack a wayward tourist or two, making them a formidable and alluring aspect to any visitor.
+They’ve been known to attack a wayward tourist or two, making them a formidable and alluring aspect to any visitor!
+Read more about Komodo dragons here.

-As an added bonus, most tours stop at the pink beach as well as Padar Island, which is one of the most selfied spots in Indonesia.
-A short, albeit very hot, hike up the hill awards you with stunning panoramic views of the park’s rugged rock formations and azure blue waters.
+As an added bonus, most tours stop at the famous Pink Beach as well as Padar Island, which is one of the most selfied spots in Indonesia.
+A short, albeit very hot, hike up the hill awards you with stunning panoramic views of the park’s rugged rock formations and azure blue waters!

 Hungry?
 After returning to port, you’re sure to have worked up an appetite.
 While the town has a plethora of dining options to suit any budget, one of the greatest meals you’ll have is at the local fish market.
 Local fisherman will display their wares.
 You can wander the dirt rows, choose your fish, lobster or calamari and choose how it’s cooked.
 A chef will then fry it up for you while you sit sweating under tarps on small, plastic chairs.
 The best part?
 It’s BYO!